charliecalvert/CloudNotes/Assignments/React/ReactEsLint.md

 - [Charlie's ESLint Gist][ceslg]

+To get the gist, or other related files discussed in this assignment, try running my script called [get-gist][gg].

 ## Arrow Functions

 I'm not clear about this.
 Set "parser": "babel-eslint" in **.eslintrc** to allow arrow functions.